LukasMarx/ai-food-blog/src/content/posts/Strawberry Cake.md

 recipeYield: "4"
 calories: 530
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: ["Preheat the oven to 350°F (180°C).
+    "Preheat the oven to 350°F (180°C).
 Grease and flour two 9-inch cake pans.", "In a large bowl, cream together the butter and sugar until light and fluffy.
 Beat in the eggs, one at a time, then stir in the vanilla extract.", "In a separate bowl, whisk together the flour, baking powder, and salt.
-Gradually add the dry ingredients to the butter mixture, alternating with the milk and mixing well after each addition.", "Fold in the chopped strawberries.", "Divide the batter evenly between the prepared cake pans and smooth the tops with a spatula.
-Bake for 40-45 minutes, or until a toothpick inserted into the center of the cakes comes out clean.", "Let the cakes cool in the pans for 10 minutes, then transfer them to a wire rack to cool completely.", "Serve the cake slices with fresh strawberries and whipped cream on top." ]
+Gradually add the dry ingredients to the butter mixture, alternating with the milk and mixing well after each addition.", "Fold in the chopped strawberries.",
+    "Divide the batter evenly between the prepared cake pans and smooth the tops with a spatula.
+Bake for 40-45 minutes, or until a toothpick inserted into the center of the cakes comes out clean.", "Let the cakes cool in the pans for 10 minutes, then transfer them to a wire rack to cool completely.", "Serve the cake slices with fresh strawberries and whipped cream on top.", ]
 ---

 # Why Strawberry Cake is a Great Idea